joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 }
 ```

-Because we are using a `Vector` to track the position of the ball, we can measure distance between two objects using the {{< externallink "magnitude" "https://en.wikipedia.org/wiki/Euclidean_vector#Length" >}} of the {{< externallink "difference" "https://en.wikipedia.org/wiki/Euclidean_vector#Addition_and_subtraction" >}} between both object's position.
+Because we are using a `Vector` to track the position of the ball, we can measure the distance between two objects using the {{< externallink "magnitude" "https://en.wikipedia.org/wiki/Euclidean_vector#Length" >}} of the {{< externallink "difference" "https://en.wikipedia.org/wiki/Euclidean_vector#Addition_and_subtraction" >}} between both object's position.
 Remember position is measured at the object's center, so to detect when the edges collide, we need to check if that distance is less than both object's radius combined.

 For now, nothing very interesting happens when the balls collide, they just change color.
 But it's a start!